 I’m convinced, how do I get in touch?

-You can email me at firstname.lastname@example.org, through my Discord channel linked at the top of the page, or contact me through my Patreon.
+You can email me at firstname.lastname@example.org or through my Discord channel linked at the top of the page.